 \subsection{Moving Target Defence}

-By using the D-FACTS devices, the system operator can proactively change the reactances to keep invaliding the attacker's knowledge on $\bm{h}(\cdot)$:
+By using the D-FACTS devices, the system operator can proactively change the reactances to keep invalidating the attacker's knowledge on $\bm{h}(\cdot)$:

-where $\bm{x}' = \bm{x} + \Delta \bm{x}$ is the reactance after triggering the D-FACTS devices.
-As illustrated by Fig. \ref{fig:ems}, the channels of D-FACTS devices are encrypted and MTD is implemented with period shorter than the reconnaissance time of the attacker (see Assumption 1).
-In addition, the reactance changed by the D-FACTS devices are limited physically:
+where $\bm{x}' = \bm{x} + \Delta \bm{x}$ is the reaction after activating the D-FACTS devices.
+As illustrated in Fig. \ref{fig:ems}, the channels of D-FACTS devices are encrypted and MTD is implemented with a period shorter than the reconnaissance time of the attacker (see Assumption 1).
+In addition, the reactances changed by the D-FACTS devices are physically limited:

-where $\tau$ represents the maximum perturbation ratio of D-FACTS devices.
-Typical values of $\tau$ are reported as $20\%-50\%$ in literature \cite{liu2018reactance,liu2020optimal,zhang2019analysis,lakshminarayana2021cost}; $\mathcal{E}_D$ represents the branch set equipped with the D-FACTS devices.
-After implementing MTD, the residual vector becomes $\bm{r}_a' = \bm{h}'(\bm{x}) + \bm{h}(\bm{x}+\bm{c}) - \bm{h}(x) + \bm{e}$ which may not follow the $\chi^2$ distribution of the legit measurement any more and hence trigger the bad data detector.
+where $\bm{x}_i$ is the reactance of the $i$th branch; $\tau$ represents the maximum perturbation ratio of D-FACTS devices.
+Typical values of $\tau$ are reported as $20\%-50\%$ in the literature \cite{liu2018reactance,liu2020optimal,zhang2019analysis,lakshminarayana2021cost}; $\mathcal{E}_D$ represents the set of branches equipped with the D-FACTS devices.
+After implementing MTD, the residual vector becomes $\bm{r}_a' = \bm{h}'(\bm{x}) + \bm{h}(\bm{x}+\bm{c}) - \bm{h}(x) + \bm{e}$ which may no longer follow the $\chi^2$ distribution of the legit measurement and hence trigger the BDD.